th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/deepspeech.md

  - [The third solution is to port a newer version of deepspeech to rhasspy](#the-third-solution-is-to-port-a-newer-version-of-deepspeech-to-rhasspy)

 ## The first solution is to find a german language model for version 0.6.1
-There are many language models for deepspeech, but to find a pretrained german model for the right version is really hard.
+There are many language models for DeepSpeech, but to find a pretrained german model for the right version is really hard.
 I found two webpages with pretrained german models : [AASHISHAG/deepspeech-german](https://github.com/AASHISHAG/deepspeech-german) [Jaco-Assistant/deepspeech-polyglot](https://gitlab.com/Jaco-Assistant/deepspeech-polyglot)
-But there is no version for deepspeech 0.6.1.
+But there is no version for DeepSpeech 0.6.1.
 You can search for yourself, maybe you are luckier than I.

 ## The second solution is to train an own model
 You can also try to train your own Language Model.
-So the goal is to create from voice files a model deepspeech can use to understand voice.
+So the goal is to create from voice files a model DeepSpeech can use to understand voice.
-I don't want to explain how this work, you can look in the [Documentation of Deepspeech](https://deepspeech.readthedocs.io/en/v0.6.1/TRAINING.html) for version 0.6.1, there is a description how to train your own model.
+I don't want to explain how this work, you can look in the [Documentation of DeepSpeech](https://deepspeech.readthedocs.io/en/v0.6.1/TRAINING.html) for version 0.6.1, there is a description how to train your own model.
 You also need one ore more german datasets to train your model the german language.
 There are many free german Datasets available, you can take a look on [this](https://gitlab.com/Jaco-Assistant/deepspeech-polyglot) repository, there are many german datasets listed.